-Caps apply to contributions made to your super account from 1 July 2007.
+Caps apply to contributions made to your super account.
 Contributions that exceed the cap amounts are subject to extra tax.
 The amount of the cap and how much extra tax you pay on the amount in excess of the cap depends on whether the contributions are concessional or non-concessional contributions.

-If your contributions exceed the relevant contributions cap, an assessment will be made for excess concessional contributions tax or excess non-concessional contributions tax on the excess contributions (see Your notice of assessment on page 115 in TaxPack 2008).
+If your contributions exceed the relevant contributions cap, an assessment will be made for excess concessional contributions tax or excess non-concessional contributions tax on the excess contributions.